NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 Hence as we are working through them we can see what will be coming up next.
 Also, it means that we don't have to maintain separate presentation material.
 We just have one file.

-We've divided it into one file per lesson.

-Now there's no need for you to generate the slides: we've checked the generated slides into the repository.
+We/I am toying with the idea of splitting out the questions into a separate file: and of writing an app to allow us to get users to actually select these from within a browser window.
+So that we can gather metrics about the responses.

 -- *Slide* --

+### Discuss!

+Are clickers a good idea?

+-- *Slide End* --

+We've divided the material into one file per lesson.

+And there's no need for you to generate the slides: we've checked the generated slides into the repository.

+-- *Slide* --

-## #To give the lessons (basic)
+### To give the lessons (basic)

 * Clone the repository
 * Update the repository submodules